mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

 Usage via GUI
 **************

-The GUI stores the user input dictionary in the *StateGuiModel* class in *state_gui_model.py* which is then consumed by the *GuiStateDirector* in *gui_state_directory.py*.
+The GUI stores the user input dictionary in the *RunTabModel* class in *run_tab_model.py* which is then consumed by the *GuiStateDirector* in *gui_state_directory.py*.
 The state model contains most of the information required for the state generation.
 Some further settings, especially regarding the data which is to be reduced, is stored in the *TableModel* in *table_model.py*.